WGBH-MLA/openvault3/app/views/override/terms-and-conditions.md

 non-delivery of Content, disclosure of communications, or any other failure of performance.

-O. Release and Indemnity: Though WGBH expects all users to adhere to our content policies in these Terms, you may be exposed to content that violates our policies or is otherwise offensive through the use of the Site.
+O. Release and Indemnity: Though GBH expects all users to adhere to our content policies in these Terms, you may be exposed to content that violates our policies or is otherwise offensive through the use of the Site.
 Your use of the Site is at your own risk.
-You agree that WGBH is not liable for content that is provided by others.
+You agree that GBH is not liable for content that is provided by others.
 We take no responsibility for your exposure to content on the Site whether it violates our content policies or not.
-You understand that the information and opinions in content uploaded by third parties represent solely the thoughts of the author and is neither endorsed by nor does it necessarily reflect WGBH’s beliefs or editorial positions.
-You hereby release and waive any and all claims, causes of action and/or liability against WGBH arising from or in connection with your use of the Site, the Content and/or any other material on the Site.
-You also agree to defend, indemnify, and hold harmless WGBH and its trustees, officers and employees from and against any and all causes of action, claims or liability, including costs and attorneys fees, arising from or in connection with your use of the Site, your provision of User Generated Content to or on the Site, or failure to abide by applicable law or these Terms.
+You understand that the information and opinions in content uploaded by third parties represent solely the thoughts of the author and is neither endorsed by nor does it necessarily reflect GBH’s beliefs or editorial positions.
+You hereby release and waive any and all claims, causes of action and/or liability against GBH arising from or in connection with your use of the Site, the Content and/or any other material on the Site.
+You also agree to defend, indemnify, and hold harmless GBH and its trustees, officers and employees from and against any and all causes of action, claims or liability, including costs and attorneys fees, arising from or in connection with your use of the Site, your provision of User Generated Content to or on the Site, or failure to abide by applicable law or these Terms.

-P. Modifications: These Terms and the Content may be revised, amended, or supplemented by WGBH without notice at any time for any reason.
+P. Modifications: These Terms and the Content may be revised, amended, or supplemented by GBH without notice at any time for any reason.
 Continuing to use the Site after a change has been made will signify your acceptance of the changes.
 You should refer back to this page for future updates.